Special Interest Grants

 The current 10 areas of interest are below.

-The Sue Cook Winfrey Fund supports organizations that provide services to abused children and adults.
-The fund shows preference for residential facilities for children.
+The Sue Cook Winfrey Fund supports organizations that provide services to adults and children who are abused.
+The focus is on domestic violence.
+The fund shows a preference for residential facilities for children.
 Grants typically range from $5,000 to $200,000.
 Applications are due October 1.

-The Barbara Upton Wilson Fund for humane treatment of animals supports nonprofits organizations that provide care and treatment of animals.
+The Barbara Upton Wilson Fund for humane treatment of animals supports nonprofit organizations that provide care and treatment of animals.
 Awards will be between $2,000 and $5,000.

 The Jennifer Lynn Gray Fund supports organizations and programs that help people with disabilities live better lives.
 Grants typically range from $5,000 to $10,000.
 Applications are due October 1.